About us

 Early 90’s

-Dairy Express established to provide a range of services globally
+Dairy Express established to provide a range of services globally1997

-ILRIC – International Livestock Resources and Information Centre
+ILRIC – International Livestock Resources and Information Centre2013

 BREEDPLAN Select announced.
-A DNA-Only genetic evaluation powered by BREEDPLAN
+A DNA-Only genetic evaluation powered by BREEDPLAN1985

 BREEDPLAN – first major software advancement using genetic evaluation developed by AGBU (UNE’s Animal Genetic Breeding Unit)